toptensoftware/JsonKit/readme.md

 *WriteStringLiteral* - writes a string literal to the output stream, including the surrounding quotes and escaping the content as required.

 *WriteRaw* - writes directly to the output stream.
-Use for comments, or self genarated Json data.
+Use for comments, or self generated Json data.

 *WriteArray* - writes an array to the output stream.
 The callback should write each element.